Lect1val/ai-chatbot-backend/README.md

 ## python-chatbot (Dialogflow Integration Service)

-This project is a Django-based web service that integrates with Google Dialogflow to process and respond to user messages within a session context.
+This project is a Django-based web service that integrates with Google Dialogflow and OpenAI to process and respond to user messages within a session context.

 ### Prerequisites